youssef-ggg/library-task/README.md

 # library-task
 ## Intro
-This is a simple library node.js API that writes to a relation datababse It uses express.js for routing and sequelize for database communcaion
+This is a simple library node.js API that writes to a datababse It uses express.js for routing and sequelize for database communcaion
 ## prerequest
-- a Relational database Eithe MYSQL or postgres
+- A Relational database Either MYSQL or postgres
+- Node.js installed
 - create a database (TODO:make this part of the build process)
 ## Intialization
 1. create .env file the .env variables are in the .env.example folder the user can replace the values with his own